loh-tar/tulizu/README.md

 Furthermore it may helpful at the creation process of such an issue file when there are ASCII arts included.

+For this purpose **tulizu** uses its own tizu file format which allows to set options for different kind of resulting issue file.

-**tulizu** is shipped with a modest collection of ASCII art issue files ready to use for Arch Linux users and some samples for other distributions.
+**tulizu** is shipped with a modest collection of ASCII art issue/tizu files ready to use for Arch Linux users and some samples for other systems.

+You are cordially invited to include _your_ fancy issue/tizu file to **tulizu** to help to build a nice data base of issue/tizu files.

+It's name, if it is not clear, is a quibble of 'issue tool' and is in such to be pronounced contracted like 'toolishoo'.

-**Last, and very first, version is 0.1 released Feb, 2016**
+**Last version is 0.2 released Okt, 2017**

-### Available Issues For Distributions
+### Available Issues For Systems

   - Arch Linux
   - Black Arch
   - BSD
   - Parabola

-You are cordially invited to include _your_ fancy issue/tizu file to **tulizu**.
+  - Raspberry Pi

 ### Screenshots